jianwen-xie/CoopNets/README.md

 (1) For scene synthesis

+(i) Training

-First, put your scene data folder to `./data` directory:
+First, put your data folder into `./data/scene/` directory, e.g., `./data/scene/rock/`

-    $ python download.py scene

-To train a model with ***alp*** dataset:
+To train a model with ***rock*** dataset:

-    $ python main.py --category alp --data_dir ./data/scene --output_dir ./output
+    $ python main.py --category rock --data_dir ./data/scene --output_dir ./output

-synthesized results will be saved in `./output/alp/synthesis`.
+synthesized results will be saved in `./output/rock/synthesis`.

+learned models will be saved in `./output/rock/checkpoints`.

 If you want to calculate inception score, use --calculate_inception=True.

-If category is mnist, data will be downloaded and parzen window-based log-likelihood is calculated automatically.
+(ii) Testing for image synthesis

 To test generator by synthesizing interpolation results with trained model:

-    $ python main.py --test --sample_size 144 --category alp --output_dir ./output --ckpt ./output/alp/checkpoints/model.ckpt
+    $ python main.py --test True --test_type syn --category rock --output_dir ./output --ckpt ./output/rock/checkpoints/model.ckpt-82000

 testing results will be saved in `./output/alp/test`

+If category is mnist, data will be downloaded and parzen window-based log-likelihood is calculated automatically.

 ## Results
 ### Results of [MIT Place205](http://places.csail.mit.edu) dataset